Request a Copy of an Appeals Court Case Document or Oral Argument Recording

 Boston, MA 02108

 Unless you are requesting a fee waiver, please enclose payment by check or money order using the schedule of fees below.
-If you need to pay the fee in cash or by credit card, you must come to the court in person.
-The court is temporarily unable to accept online card payments.
+If you need to pay the fee in cash, you must come to the court in person with exact change.
 If you are not sure what your total fee is, please first contact the Appeals Court by email or phone to verify the fee amount.

 • In Person.
-You may come to the John Adams Courthouse in person, but it is not necessary unless you need to pay the fee in cash or by credit card.
-The court is temporarily unable to accept card payments online.
-You may first contact the court by email or by phone to see if the Clerk's Office can assist you remotely.
+You may come to the John Adams Courthouse in person, but it is not necessary unless you need to pay the fee in cash (exact change only).
+The Appeals Court will also accept check, money order, and credit or debit card payments in person at the counter in the Clerk's Office.

 Form of Transmission.
 When possible, the Appeals Court will send requested case documents by email, in PDF file format.
 Please note that depending on the file size of document(s) requested, it may not be possible for the court to email a particular document, or multiple emails may be necessary.
 If the court cannot email a document, ordinarily it must be mailed on a CD-ROM (CD).
 A $4 surcharge for the mailing of the CD applies and is in addition to the cost of the documents.
 For more detail, see the fee schedule below.
 On a case-by-case basis, the Appeals Court may make certain larger documents available electronically through a web portal.
 Please inquire by email or phone to see if this is possible for your request.

 Impounded Case Records.
 Impounded case documents will only be made available to a party or attorney who has entered an appearance in a case.
 The Clerk must verify the requester’s identity and participation in the case before permitting access to any impounded case record.
-If you are an attorney contacting the court by email regarding an impounded record, please use the email address you have on file with the court and the BBO.
+If you are an attorney contacting the court by email regarding an impounded record, please send your email from the address you have on file with the court and the BBO.

 Pre-2000 Case Records.
 Most Appeals Court case records from before approximately 2000 were preserved on microfiche and may be requested as PDF documents.
 Please note this may take extra time due to the need for court staff to retrieve the records from the Appeals Court’s microfiche archive and convert them to PDF format.